 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking leflunomide.

 Leflunomide helps most people with rheumatoid and psoriatic arthritis, but it may have unwanted side effects in a few people.
 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical attention if you get some of the side effects.
-You may experience some side effects due to a weakened immune system caused by leflunomide.

 Do not be alarmed by the following lists of side effects.
 You may not experience any of them.